When you intend to purchase a new laptop from a store or online retailer there are so many to choose from and you’ll want to make the correct choice.

 The 15.6 inch IPS LCD screen is LED is backlit and offers superb clarity.
 It’s a great laptop for watching your favorite movies.
 The screen is mounted on a 360-degree hinge.

 Graphics are sharp thanks to the high-resolution screen and the NVIDIA GeForce 940MX performs well when playing games or viewing images.

 This machine is very slim at 0.75 inches thick and it weighs less than 4.5 lbs so you’ll have no problems carrying it around when traveling or commuting.
 A full charge will give you 5 hours of battery life depending on usage, which is average.

 The laptop features an adequate amount of USB ports and the media card reader is useful.
 The laptop also features a fingerprint reader, and the keyboard is backlit, which is always useful when you’re using the machine in dimly lit rooms.

-The sound quality is good when listening to music or watching a video, and the stereo speakers perform well.
+Sound quality is good when listening to music or watching video, and the stereo speakers perform well.

 When you fold this laptop to use it in “tent” mode, the hinge doesn’t feel as sturdy as it could be.
 A stronger hinge or improved folding mechanism would give more support.

 The 5-hour battery life is adequate but when in heavy use, the laptop may only give 2- 3 hours.